slgrobotics/ros2_jetson_nano_inference/README.md

 ### Build instructions:

+On a development machine:
-You need a camera grabber or other publisher of `/camera/image_raw/compressed` topic.
+- You need a [camera publisher](https://github.com/slgrobotics/camera_publisher) or other publisher of `/camera/image_raw/compressed` topic.
+- We also add "[detection_visualizer](https://github.com/ros2/detection_visualizer)" package to see bounding boxes overlaid over the image.

 ```
 sudo apt install flite aplay    # optional: install text-to speech and sound player